dfedor2008/ANNA/README.md

 ---

 ## Planned Features
-- **GPS Support:** ATGM336H module with passive antenna (for telemetry up to 13km)
+- **GPS Support:** For positioning and recovery
 - **Pyro Channels:** For recovery deployment and staging

 ---

 ## Radio Specification
 The **SX1262** LoRa radio transmits in the 915 MHz ISM band.
 No HAM license is required in the U.S. to operate.
+So you don't need to have to pass any tests to operate it.
 It's inexpensive (~$3.50) and supports long-range two-way communication suitable for rocket telemetry.

 ---